Our counselors include licensed psychologists and doctoral-level trainees who work under the clinical supervision of our professional staff.

 Dr. Chambers’ clinical interests include trauma reconciliation, disability and chronic illness, multicultural counseling, anxiety, mood concerns, and building healthy and satisfying relationships.
 She also serves students through group therapy, outreach and consultation.

-Krista Bacon joined WSU Vancouver in September 2016.
-She is a doctoral-level trainee working toward her PsyD in clinical psychology.
-She holds a Master of Arts in Clinical Psychology from Pacific University (2016) and a Bachelor of Science in Psychology with a minor in addiction studies from Washington State University Vancouver (2013).
+Bradley Johnson joined WSU Vancouver in August 2017.
+He is a doctoral level trainee working towards his PsyD in clinical psychology.
+He holds a Master of Arts in clinical psychology from George Fox University (2016) and Bachelor of Arts with Honors from Multnomah University (2014), where he studied psychology and theology as an undergraduate student.

 Johnson has completed a diverse training experience that has familiarized him with a variety of settings and clinical presentations.
 This includes work facilitating inpatient group therapy services at Cedar Hills Hospital in Portland, OR, assessing and managing ADHD at Northwest ADHD in Portland, OR, working with a diverse range of clients in a community health clinic in Newberg OR, and doing crisis screens in the emergency department of Providence Newberg Medical Center.

 Johnson’s therapeutic approach is an emotion-focused, authentic and relationally-oriented style of therapy called psychodynamic therapy.
 He finds therapeutic inspiration outside of psychology in the poetry of Mary Oliver, Rainer Maria Rilke and in the podcast OnBeing.
 His clinical interests include working with attachment theory, working with addition and spiritual integration.